abhijit-c/abhijit-c.github.io/_pages/about.md

 Research Interests
 ==================

-Largely, I'm interested in large scale computational math.
+Largely, I'm interested in **large scale computational math**.
 Recently, that has brought me to the randomized numerical analysis group here at NCSU, working on ideas and models for:
 - Bayesian inverse problems
 - PDE-constrained optimization
 - Optimal experimental design
-- Uncertainty quantification for the above
+- Uncertainty quantification